 Our pet foods are crafted in a state-of-the-art human food facility that caters to many international customers.
 Each country that our factory ships to has its own processing standards.
 Arguably the strictest standard is The British Retail Consortium (BRC).
 Our factory earned an “A” grade on the BRC standard, a grade that applies to the pet food processing, just the same.

-We don’t blend our ingredients into machine-shaped chunks or unidentifiable loafs.
+We DON’T blend our ingredients into machine-shaped chunks or unidentifiable loaves.
 Instead, we flake our protein cuts off the bone, which are then hand-placed into our packaging along with other food ingredients in the recipe.
 Our philosophy is “what you see is what you get” – we want you to see and identify the quality of the ingredients that we list on the ingredient statement.
+When it came to patés; we labored in the kitchen for months to find the perfect recipe for a paté that meets our standards.
+We use the exact same ingredients as found in our cans like boneless, skinless chicken breast, and gently purée them into a hydrating paté.
+Take a look at our paté food bowl photos, you can actually see the ingredients in the food!

 Chicken is a staple in many of our human diets.
 We put it on the grill for our families, we use it as an ingredient in pastas, stir-fries and salads.
 In other words, we’ve grown comfortable with chicken.
 So what if, after ordering a chicken dinner in a restaurant, the waiter brought out a platter of nearly-bare chicken bones?